tensorflow/tensorflow/g3doc/LangRef.md

 region-list    ::= region (`,` region)*
 ```

-MLIR represents computations within functions with a uniform concept called
+MLIR introduces a uniform concept called _operations_ to enable describing many
-_operations_.
-Operations in MLIR are fully extensible (there is no fixed list of
+different levels of abstractions and computations.
+Operations in MLIR are fully
-operations), and have application-specific semantics.
+extensible (there is no fixed list of operations), and have application-specific
+semantics.
 For example, MLIR supports
 [target-independent operations](#memory-operations),
 [affine operations](Dialects/Affine.md), and
 [target-specific machine operations](#target-specific-operations).